MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 • Total transaction costs

 And I compare it with the benchmark.

----

-## Methodology

-I avoid look-ahead bias by using only past data.
-I separate in-sample (1990–2000) from out-of-sample (2001–2026).
-I keep all series in USD for consistency.
-My goal is to have a lower risk and higher sharpe ratio than the amrket, not to beat it.
+My goal is to have a lower risk and higher sharpe ratio than the market, not to beat it.

 ---